A quality improvement approach that partners with physicians and surgeons

-The program is committed to a quality improvement approach that partners with physicians and surgeons in their ongoing commitment to quality patient care.
-The PPEP aligns with the College strategic plan and ensure that strategic pillars—stakeholder engagement, continuous quality improvement, regulatory innovation, and cultural safety and humility—are prioritized by the program.
+The program aligns with the College strategic plan and ensures that strategic pillars—stakeholder engagement, continuous quality improvement, regulatory innovation, and cultural safety and humility—are prioritized.

 A collegial, educational program